OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 ##### Cons of Manual Code Review

 * Difficult for human code reviewers to identify subtle mistakes such as buffer overflows
-* Requires expert human code reviewer who are proficient in both the language and the frameworks used in the mobile application, as it is essential to have a deep understanding of the security implmentation of the technologies used in the mobile application's source code
+* Requires expert human code reviewer who are proficient in both the language and the frameworks used in the mobile application, as it is essential to have a deep understanding of the security implementation of the technologies used in the mobile application's source code
 * Time consuming, slow and tedious; especially when mobile application source code nowadays usually has so many functionalities that it has a large number of lines of code (e.g. over 10K, or sometimes even over 100K)

 ### Dynamic Analysis